Arbitration in Germany — Explained by an German Attorney

 Course of arbitral proceedings

 The requirements for arbitral proceedings under German law are governed by the provisions of Sections 1025 et seq.
-ZPO.
-Our national regulations are in line with UNCITRAL Model Laws.
-The statutory ZPO framework for arbitration proceedings conducted under private law therefore complies with international standards.
+ZPO ("Zivilprozessordnung", this means German Code of Civil Procedure).
+The German national regulations are in line with UNCITRAL Model Laws.
+The statutory German ZPO framework for arbitration proceedings conducted under private law therefore complies with international standards.

 Parties who wish to conduct arbitral proceedings must comply with mandatory procedural rules.
-In Germany, Section 1042 ZPO stipulates that parties who wish to conduct arbitration proceedings must comply with important mandatory provisions of the ZPO.
-However, they are free to determine the details of the arbitral proceedings flexibly and on their own responsibility.
-Many of the clients supported by our lawyers use pre-formulated sets of rules from national or international arbitral institutions.
+In Germany, Section 1042 ZPO stipulates that parties who wish to conduct arbitration proceedings must comply with important mandatory provisions of German ZPO.
+However, they are free to determine the details of the arbitral proceedings.
+Many of the companies supported by our lawyers use formulated sets of rules from national or international arbitral institutions.
 In Germany, the DIS (Deutsche Institution für Schiedsgerichtsbarkeit) plays a leading role in providing such procedural rules.
 Each arbitration system usually includes steps such as the initiation of proceedings, the selection of arbitrators, the presentation of evidence and arguments and the final award.
 With clear procedural rules, arbitration ensures efficient and customised dispute resolution.
 The arbitration procedure can be customised to the specific needs of the parties.

 Below you will find a general, highly simplified description of the course of arbitration proceedings in which German companies can be involved as claimants or defendants: